Moinidae

 Moinidae is a crustacean family within the order Cladocera.
 Species within this family are widely occurring, including North America and Africa.
 In newer classifications, it is sometimes included in the family Daphniidae.
+Some Moinidae have accidentally been introduced by humans to areas outside of their native range.
+Genetics study strongly supports division of Moina into two faunistic groups: European-Western Siberian and Eastern Siberian-Far Eastern, with a transitional zone at the Yenisey River basin (Eastern Siberia).

 Genera

 These two genera belong to the family Moinidae: